-Lectures will be live-streamed on Tuesdays from 2 - 5 p.m. via Bb Collaborate, and recorded for students who cannot make it to the live-stream.
-It is strongly encouraged that you attend the live-stream of the lecture because it will be more engaging and interactive than watching a recorded lecture only.
-There is also a (albeit very small) chance that the recording might not work due to issues with technology.
+Lectures will be live-streamed on Wednesdays from 2 - 5 p.m. via Bb Collaborate.
+This course is synchronous; that is, it is expected that students sign-in online and attend lectures and tutorials every week.
+Attendance will be taken in order to monitor students' progress.
+The lectures will, however, be recorded for students who cannot make it to the live-stream due to extenuating circumstances (i.e., time differences, essential service workers, etc.).
+Nevertheless, it is strongly encouraged that you attend the live-stream of the lecture because it will be more engaging and interactive than watching a recorded lecture only.
 Most importantly, attending a regularly-scheduled lecture can provide structure to your studies and can help reduce procrastination, which can be catastrophic for a cumulative course like statistics.